nextcloud/documentation/developer_manual/app/requests/controllers.rst

 Templates
 ^^^^^^^^^

-A :doc:`template <templates>` can be rendered by returning a TemplateResponse.
+A :doc:`template <../view/templates>` can be rendered by returning a TemplateResponse.
 A TemplateResponse takes the following parameters:

 * **appName**: tells the template engine in which app the template should be located
 * **templateName**: the name of the template inside the template/ folder without the .php extension